isl-org/Open3D/docs/getting_started.in.rst

     Linux versions (e.g. if the OS came with GCC versions 5+) use the CXX11 ABI, while PyTorch and Tensorflow libraries typically use the pre CXX11 ABI.

-If you need only a subset of features, or a custom build configuration, please refer to :ref:`compilation` and compile Open3D from source.
+If you need a subset of features, or a custom build configuration, please refer to :ref:`compilation` and compile Open3D from source.

 Try it
 ------